 Bengali Kolai dal aka biuli dal

-If at this point a Bengali is reading the post, I know there is no need to give any reference but in case you are not familiar with the names mentioned; Uttam Kumar, Suchitra Sen, and Supriya Devi are legendary Bengali Film Stars.
-On this note let me now share the Recipe of Uttam Kumar, I mean Kalai Dal; given Suchitra Sen (Aloo Posto) is already there on my blog and I will post soon about Supriya Devi (Aloo Bhate) :).
+If you're Bengali, I probably don't need to explain, but just in case: Uttam Kumar, Suchitra Sen, and Supriya Devi are iconic figures in Bengali cinema.
+On this note, let me now share the Recipe of Uttam Kumar, I mean Kalai Dal; given that Suchitra Sen (Aloo Posto) is already on my blog, and I will post soon about Supriya Devi (Aloo Bhate) :).

-Kalai dal, recipe variation at ghoti and bangal households
+Kalai dal, a recipe variation at the ghoti and bangal households

-Before going further with the recipe, here’s the little bit I learned from my dida about Biulir Dal. “don’t over-cook your Biulir Dal, it should have the body, but not mussy!”
-Hence, this kind of is the thumb rule for me that not to over-cook the dal, the moderately thick consistency and the special aroma of Asafotida, ginger and Mouri bata (Fennel Seed Paste.
-A dash of lemon is must and for that matter, it has to be the Gandhoraj Lebu.
+Before going further with the recipe, here's the little bit I learned from my dida about Biulir Dal. "don't over-cook your Biulir Dal, it should have the body, but not mussy!"
+Hence, this kind is the thumb rule for me not to over-cook the dal, the moderately thick consistency, and the special aroma of Asafoetida, ginger, and Mouri bata (Fennel Seed Paste).
+A dash of lemon is a must and for that matter, it has to be the Gandhoraj Lebu.

 Here’s how I cook Kolai dal aka korai dal aka biulir dal at debjanir rannaghar